India: A Magical Trip to the Andaman Islands

 The island used to have a church, a tennis court, a bakery, a mint, a graveyard and many other such trappings of civilization.

 The island was teeming with Red Cheeked Bulbuls, and there were deer too.
 By the time we left Ross Island, it was beyond lunch!
 We had a late lunch and then in the evening for the sound and light show at the Cellular Jail.

 The trouble with writing about this trip is that some of the destinations like Ross Island, Cellular Jail, Scuba Diving, and the Limestone Caves near Baratang could each be a separate article!

 Port Blair: Cellular Jail, Various Museums, and the Wandoor Beach

 The light and sound show was quite moving, one of the young tour managers from Make My Trip said he cried when he saw the show for the first time.

 On day three our first stop was the Cellular Jail.
 We knew some of the things about the dreaded jail from the light and sound show but it was a different matter to be able to visit the premises.

-Later we visited the Naval museum, the aquarium and a museum devoted the life of the tribes of Andaman.
+Later we visited the Naval Museum, the aquarium and a museum devoted to the life of the tribes of Andaman.
 You can see from my description that museums are not really my cup of tea!